jeffarseth/active-directory-lab/README.md

 </div>

-A hands-on Active Directory security lab demonstrating practical IT and security skills.
+A hands-on Active Directory security lab with misconfigured access controls that will have real consequences for client confidentiality.

 Scenario: a fictional law firm running Windows Server 2025 and Windows 11 workstations on an isolated VMware network.